adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Outline.md

   * Digital Signatures: APT defense, malware defense, ransomware defense

 * System Functional Requirements
+  * Synchronize hardware and software assets according to the specific time-critical functions of the system
+  * Limit latency, delay, and jitter in communication circuits to accepted tolerances
+  * Detect unsafe states and transfer from unsafe to safe with as little human intervention as possible
+  * Facilitate bi-directional communication between connected devices
+  * Carry out the physical movements needed to both maintain a safe state and carry out system objectives
+  * Operate within the constraints of the PLCs and other network devices in the system
+  * Exhibit the simplest control complexity possible to meet system operation objectives
+  * Coordinate widely distributed hardware devices

 * System Non-Functional Requirements
+  * Log all access requests
+  * Log all successful access
+  * Log all data transfers
+  * Log all program updates

 ### Model System Architecture
 * To model this system, Docker will be used to create an emulation of the environemnt and system described above